How Does the Moguls 60/20/20 Scoring System Work?

 |---|---|

-The form score is then multiplied by the maneuver's Degree of Difficulty (DD) coefficient.
+The two air judges' form scores for each jump are averaged, then multiplied by the maneuver's Degree of Difficulty (DD) coefficient.
 DD values are published by the FIS and range from approximately 2.0 for basic upright maneuvers such as the spread eagle, up to approximately 4.525 for the most complex inverted tricks like the full-full (back flip with a full twist in each rotation).
-The two jump scores (form multiplied by DD for each) are combined to produce the total air component.
+The two jump scores (averaged form multiplied by DD for each) are combined to produce the total air component.

 Athletes face a strategic decision: choosing a higher-DD trick increases scoring potential but carries greater execution risk.
 A poorly executed difficult maneuver will score lower than a clean, well-formed simpler trick.
 At the elite World Cup and Olympic level, most competitive athletes perform tricks with DD values of 3.0 or higher on both jumps.